-This 10-Minute Spicy Peanut Udon Noodles is perfect for those times when only warm, spicy, noodles will do.
-And since they're ready in just 10 minutes, that can be just about any time!
+These quick and easy spicy peanut udon noodles are perfect for those times when only warm and spicy carbs will do.
+And since they’re ready in just about 10-15 minutes, that can be just about any time you want!

 There is nothing like a big bowl of spicy noodles!
 They just seem to hit the spot when only carbs will do :) Having this little recipe in your back pocket means that all that ever stands between you and a bowl of these is 10 minutes.